-Watzlawick, Beavin, and Jackson argued that communication is continuous.
-The researchers argued that communication happens all the time.
+Watzlawick, Beavin, and Jackson argued that communication is continuous.25 The researchers argued that communication happens all the time.
 Every time a message is sent, then a message is returned, and it continues from Person A to Person B until someone stops.
 Feedback is provided every time that Person A sends a message.
 With this model, there are five axioms.

 First, one cannot, not communicate.
 This means that everything one does has communicative value.
 Even if people do not talk to each other, then it still communicates the idea that both parties do not want to talk to each other.
 The second axiom states that every message has a content and relationship dimension.
 Content is the informational part of the message or the subject of discussion.
 The relationship dimension refers to how the two communicators feel about each other.
 The third axiom is how the communicators in the system punctuate their communicative sequence.
 The scholars observed that every communication event has a stimulus, response, and reinforcement.
 Each communicator can be a stimulus or a response.
 Fourth, communication can be analog or digital.
 Digital refers to what the words mean.
 Analogical is how the words are said or the nonverbal behaviour that accompanies the message.
-The last axiom states that communication can be either symmetrical or complementary.
-This means that both communicators have similar power relations, or they do not.
-Conflict and misunderstandings can occur if the communicators have different power relations.
+The last axiom states that communication, or they do not.
+Conflict and misunderstandings can occur if the communicators have similar power relations.
 For instance, your boss might have the right to fire you from your job if you do not professionally conduct yourself.